TITLE 86: REVENUE

 b) Manufacturing and Assembling Processes Described

-8) The preparation of food and beverages by restaurants, food service establishments, and other retailers is not manufacturing.
+8) The preparation of food and beverages by restaurants, food service establishments, and other retailers that prepare food for immediate consumption is not manufacturing.

 9) Effective September 1, 1988, manufacturing includes photoprocessing if the products of photoprocessing are sold.
 Machinery and equipment that would qualify for exemption includes, but is not limited to, developers, dryers, enlargers, mounting machines, roll film splicers, film developing image makers, disc film opening and spindling devices, film indexers, photographic paper exposure equipment, photographic paper developing machines, densitometers, print inspection devices, photo print/negative cut assembly stations, film sleeve insertion machines, negative image producers, film coating equipment, photo transparency mounters, processor rack sanitizers, photo print embossers, photo print mounting presses, graphic slide generators, chemical mixing equipment, and paper exposure positioning and holding devices.
 Cameras and equipment used to take pictures or expose film are not eligible, as the photoprocessing begins after the film is exposed.
 Retail/net price calculation equipment and chemical reclamation equipment are not considered to be manufacturing machinery and equipment.